sqdlab/sqdlab.github.io/documentation/sqdtoolz/user/quickstart.md

 **Please read [Overview](./overview.md) and [Glossary](./glossary.md) before starting this guide.**.

-This guide is divided into 2 parts, both are required to be read inorder to run an experiment with total control.
+This guide is divided into 2 parts, both are required to be read inorder to perform an experiment.

 * **PART A:** Provides general syntax and examples of object mentioned in [Overview](./overview).
 * **PART B:** Provides general synatex and examples of [Processor](./hals.md) and [Waveform customization]().